| | |

 • Ground Beef (Lean): The main protein in the dish, using lean ground beef, keeps the stew from becoming overly greasy.

-• MSG: Enhances the stew’s savory, umami flavor.
-This ingredient is optional but adds depth to the dish.
+• MSG: Enhances the stew’s savoury, umami flavour.
+It’s optional but adds depth to the dish.
+I recommend using it.

-• Peas (Frozen): Added at the end for a pop of sweetness and color.
+• Peas (Frozen): Added at the end for a pop of sweetness and colour.
 They cook quickly and don’t require thawing before use.

-• Worcestershire Sauce: Adds an umami-rich boost to the broth, enhancing its overall flavor.
+• Worcestershire Sauce: Adds an umami-rich boost to the broth.

 Ingredient Substitutions